BusinessHow to Get a Startup Business Loan With No Money

 Confirm Your Ability to Repay

-At minimum, you need a business plan projecting revenue and expenses.
+At a minimum, you need a business plan projecting revenue and expenses.
 Detailed financial statements and cash flow projections are even better.

 Providing the hard numbers on how you’ll generate income to repay the loan makes it a safer bet.